- English language arts

 States are falling victim to the age-old problem of education stumbling over change management.
 Many are pushing this newer school of thought with little explanation.
 Such harried rollouts breed confusion, suspicion, and defensiveness.
 Teachers are told to change their “best” practices and beliefs without time to make connections to the new methodologies.
 Timelines, incentives, and compensation are not being offered equitably.
 This push-and-pull pits educators against one another, and against change in general.

 Tennessee, Florida, North Carolina, Colorado, and Mississippi have passed laws requiring a SOR approach.
-Others are going in with intensive training, SOR professional development, overwhelming an already taxed and deflated teacher population.
+Others are going in with intensive training and Science of Reading professional development, overwhelming an already taxed and deflated teacher population.
 North Carolina is spending $54 million on a two-year training (LETRS) for all K-5 teachers.
 A common refrain is, “When you know better, you do better.”
 Many other states, such as Utah and Virginia, are leveraging ESSER funds to adopt such practices via instruction and training.
 However, the integration and implementation nationwide are uneven at best.

 What are the benefits of the Science of Reading?